tajmone/gh-themes-magick/README.md

 This means that now you can:

-1. Enjoy GitHub’s automatic page generator themes even if publishing your website from the `/docs/` folder on your `master` branch .
+1. Enjoy GitHub’s automatic page generator themes when publishing your website from the `/docs/` folder on your `master` branch .
 2. Update your website to mirror the repo’s latest `README.md` file, with a single click.

 ------------------------------------------------------------------------